Montréal’s best hidden patios and urban oasis spots for summer

 Taverne Atlantic

 On the corner of Parc Avenue and Beaubien Street is where you’ll find a bar with a superb Art Deco decor hiding a rooftop terrace.
-Popular with Montreal's “in” crowd, it offers memorable moments and a unique view of the city.
+Popular with Montreal's “in” crowd, it offers memorable moments and an industrial view of the city.
 See you there!

 Iconoglace